oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

     be `myuid-cluster-mycluster` and the full URL will be `t3://myuid-cluster-mycluster.myns.service.cluster.local:8001`.

-- If the clients are applications that run within a WebLogic Server JVM, then the WebLogic Servers that host the target EJB or JMS resources need to be configured to [enable unknown host access](#enabling-unknown-host-access).
+- If the applications run within a WebLogic
+  Server JVM, then the WebLogic Servers that host the target EJB or JMS resources need to be configured to [enable unknown host access](#enabling-unknown-host-access).

-- The clients should access their target WebLogic Server or cluster using [a WebLogic custom T3 or T3S channel](#adding-a-weblogic-custom-channel) that is configured on the target with the following configuration:
+- The applications should access their target WebLogic Server or cluster using [a WebLogic custom T3 or T3S channel](#adding-a-weblogic-custom-channel) that is configured on the target with the following configuration:
   - Specify a public address that matches the same fully decorated